 You can report phishing scams to the FTC.
 If you get an email, forward it to email@example.com.
 If you got a phishing text, forward it to SPAM (7726).
 You can also report the attack at ReportFraud.ftc.gov.

-- The deal is too good to be true — Items that are posted for significant deals are usually scams.
+The deal is too good to be true.
+Items that are posted at highly discounted rates are usually scams.
 Or at the very least, not actually what’s listed.

-- The site is unsecured — Look for “https://” not “http://” and a padlock near the URL.
+The site is unsecured.
+Look for “https://” not “http://” and a padlock abutting the URL.
 Secured sites are safe to enter your financial information.
 If the site is unsecured, a scammer could access your bank account or other information.

-- Sellers won’t meet in person — When shopping on Craigslist or Facebook Marketplace, always try to meet in person and view the product.
-There are tons of scams that rely on shipping products.
+Sellers won’t meet in person.
+When shopping on Craigslist or Facebook Marketplace, always try to meet in person and view the product.
+There are a variety of scams that rely on shipping products.

-- They send you low-quality photos — Some scammers will doctor photos to trick you into paying more than you should.
+They send you low-quality photos.
+Some scammers doctor photos to trick you into paying more than you should.
 One example of this is a car title scam where fraudsters change the documentation for a used vehicle.

 What to do if you think you’re being scammed while shopping online

-- If you paid with your credit card or debit card, contact the issuer and tell them it was fraud.
-If you sent a wire, you can contact the wire transfer company and they might be able to reverse the transfer.
+If you paid with your credit card or debit card, contact the issuer and tell them it was fraud.
+If you wired a payment, contact the wire transfer company and they might be able to reverse the transfer.

 How To Report Online Scams